tobias-beers/RNA_visualization/things_done_this_week.md

 - Tried to implement ARD, noticed that some implementations implement this on latent dimensions and others on observed dimensions, implemented on both.
+- read and understood papers on i-ppca and panoview.

 ## Done for thursday (27-2)